CHIROOTH/FullyConnectedNeuralNetwork/README.md

 Total runtime: 123.44 secs
 ```

-### Explanation of Output
-- **Accuracy**: Represents the model’s prediction accuracy on the test dataset.
-- **Score**: A standardized metric based on accuracy thresholds, showing how well the model performs on a scale from 0-100 scaling linearly with accuracy.
-- **Runtime**: Total time taken to train and test the model, providing insight into the efficiency of the training process.

 ## Notes on Implementation
 - **Normalization**: Normalization is applied to all datasets to ensure consistent input distribution.